 Q&A: Why unseating Assad risks unleashing even more chaos

+In this Sept.
 21, 2016 file photo released by the Syrian Presidency, Syrian President Bashar Assad speaks to The Associated Press at the presidential palace in Damascus, Syria.
-U.S. Secretary of State Rex Tille... .

 Comments